traverson/traverson-angular/readme.markdown

 See [Traverson's README](https://github.com/basti1302/traverson#continuing-a-link-traversal) for a general description of the `continue()` feature.
 This section just describes how to use it with traverson-angular.

-The object returned by the action methods (`get`, `getResource`, `getUrl`, `post`, `put`, `patch`, `delete`) have a property `continue` which is a function that can be used to obtain a promise that is resolved when the link traversal finishes (as does the `result` promise) and which gives you a request builder instance which can be used just as the standard [request builder](https://github.com/basti1302/traverson/blob/master/api.markdown#request-builder).
+The object returned by the action methods (`get`, `getResource`, `getUrl`, `post`, `put`, `patch`, `delete`) have a property `continue` which is a function that can be used to obtain a promise that is resolved when the link traversal finishes (as does the `result` promise) and which gives you a request builder instance that starts at the last URL/resource of the finished link traversal.
+It can be used just as the standard [request builder](https://github.com/basti1302/traverson/blob/master/api.markdown#request-builder).
 That is, it has the same configuration and action methods.
+It enables you to continue the link traversal from the last target resource and follow more links from there.

-So while with plain vanilla Traverson (not traverson-angular) you would continue a successful link traversal process like this
+So while with plain vanilla Traverson (not traverson-angular) you would continue a successful link traversal process like this:

 ```javascript
 traverson